the-sett/elm-auth/README.md

 # more things an API needs to do

 * Add auth info to an HTTP header.

+addAuthInfo : { a | headers : List Header } -> { a | headers : List Header }

 * Answer challenges. 'chal' can be Never.

 * Sign up new users.
 * Verification links.

+Are these part of a separate API?

+* Fetch a user profile.